agrimakp/arduino-temp-monitor-app/README.md

 # arduino-temp-monitor-app
 View temperature, and humidity readings captured from Arduino on a mobile App

+An innovative project utilizing the DHT11 sensor module to create a real-time environmental monitoring system.
+This system continuously tracks and displays temperature and humidity levels in the surrounding environment, providing accurate and up-to-date data.

 ## Goals

 - [ ] Read temperature and humidity with DHT11 module